 Major and Correlates

 Music is studied at Vassar in each of its distinct but interrelated aspects: theory, history, composition, and performance.
 For those students planning on majoring in music, Music 105/106 should be taken in the freshman year if possible,as these courses are prerequisites to all subsequentcourses in the major.
-An advanced placement test is offered for those students who have had previous work in basic harmony to determine whether they can be excused from Music 105.
+An advanced placement exam is offered for those students who have had previous work in music theory to determine whether they can be excused from Music 105.
 The exam expects outstanding proficiency in four-part writing and voice-leading, harmonic (roman numeral) analysis, and figured-bass realization.
 Thoroughly review your skills beforehand, because the exam may be taken only once.
 (Contact Professor Motazedian with questions.)

 Correlate Sequences in Music